jnizquierdo1/assignment/README.md

 The disruption from Fintech companies in the Digital Payments sector has had a big impact, it has enhanced convenience and accessibility  for customers as well as businesses.
 They have also facilitated businesses by using cloud computing and much friendlier APIs.

-Over the last ten years we have seen a decline of purchases made in person at brick and mortar shops and the growth of e-commerce, which has made this field very competitive, there are a lot of companies in this domain such as Paypal, Ayden, expex, Square Payments, Braintree.
+Over the last ten years, we have seen a decline of purchases made in person at brick and mortar shops and the growth of e-commerce, which has made this field very competitive, there are a lot of companies in this domain such as Paypal, Ayden, expex, Square Payments, Braintree.

 Stripe is not only working on payment processing anymore but also is has expanded "to providing an increasingly comprehensive suite of products that make it easy to start and run an online business.”
 They have created different branches of their business that focus on various aspect of finance, such as **Stripe Issuing** which facilitates in instantly creating physical and virtual credit cards with real-time authorizations. **Stripe Radar** which applies machine learning to billions of transactions to detect fraud. **Stripe Atlas** which allows entrepreneurs anywhere in the world, to incorporate their companies in the U.S.